 The Monterey Bay Aquarium Research Institute (MBARI) has unveiled footage of a new species of carnivorous sea sponge.
 Chondrocladia lyra was discovered using deep-diving vessels by a team of researchers off the coast of California, at depths of 3,316 to 3,399 m.

 The scientists published their findings in the journal Invertebrate Biology.
 17 years ago, researchers at the Center of Oceanology at France’s Aix-Marseille University provided the first evidence of a species of deep-sea sponge living in a Mediterranean cave, at a shallow depth.
-It snared prey, like small fish and crustaceans, instead of absorbing bacteria and organic particles through their bodies, like most other sea sponges do.
+It snared prey, like small fish and crustaceans, instead of absorbing bacteria and organic particles through their bodies, as most other sea sponges do.

-This sponge was part of the Asbestopluma genus, and belonged to the Cladorhizidae family of carnivorous demosponges, a class which contains over 90% of the world’s sponges.
+This sponge was part of the Asbestopluma genus, and belonged to the Cladorhizidae family of carnivorous demosponges, a class that contains over 90% of the world’s sponges.
 Since then, circa 1995, 24 new species of cladorhizid sponges have been discovered.
 It has been difficult to study their behavior since their natural habitat is situated at such incredible depths.

 MBARI has two ROVs and they’ve used these to study C. lyra.
 C. lyra can catch prey, envelop it in membrane and digest it whole.
 The vertical branches and horizontal stolons that make up the sponge are covered in barbed hooks and spines.
 A number of crustacean prey were passively ensnared onto these branches.
 Then, they were aggressively enclosed in a cavity to be dismembered into small, digestible particles.